chase-west/Text-Based-Game/README.md

 This was my final project for my C# class.
-It really helped me devlelop my understanding of OOP in C#.
+It really helped me devlelop my understanding of OOP.